nelinazemi/DEA-GO/README.md

   dplyr::select(gene) %>%
   write.table(., file = "diff_genes_for_agrigo.tsv", row.names = FALSE, quote = FALSE)
 ```

-These genes can be uploaded to **AriGO**’s SEA tool for GO analysis.

----

 ## Overrepresentation Analysis (ORA) with Ensembl and Biomartr

-We use Ensembl and the `biomartr` library for annotation:
+We use Ensembl Plants and the `biomartr` library for annotation.
 ```r
 biomartr::organismBM(organism = "Arabidopsis thaliana")
 ```
+## Defining the Gene Universe

 We need to define a **universe** of genes to compare our results against.

 Example:

 * Universe: 5% immune-related genes